-\succsim_h , u^h represent preferences on time dated streams of consumption from the present through the future until the horizon.
+$\gtrsim_h$ , $u^h$ represent preferences on time dated streams of consumption from the present through the future until the horizon.

-$M^h(p) = p \cdot r^h + \sum{j \in F} \alpha^{hj} \pi^j(p)$. h chooses a consumption plan for the present through the horizon to optimize a planned program of consumption evaluated by h's preferences for consumption across goods and time, subject to the budget constraint that the present discounted value of the consumption plan is bounded above by the present discounted value of endowment plus the value of firm ownership.
+$M^h(p) = p \cdot r^h + \sum{j \in F} \alpha^{hj} \pi^j(p)$ . h chooses a consumption plan for the present through the horizon to optimize a planned program of consumption evaluated by h's preferences for consumption across goods and time, subject to the budget constraint that the present discounted value of the consumption plan is bounded above by the present discounted value of endowment plus the value of firm ownership.

 The futures markets here perform the functions both of goods markets and of capital markets.
 Investment and saving are arranged through futures markets.
 All trade takes place prior to consumption or production.
-Too many markets.
+Markets do not reopen over time --- if they did, there would be no need for trade on them.